G/T Identification Process

 In order to comply with the Texas State Plan for the Education of Gifted/Talented, students are identified for participation in the AISD Gifted and Talented Program through the use of multiple criteria that are both:

-• quantitative (ability and/or intellectual assessment, etc.) and
+• quantitative (ability assessments) and

-• qualitative (professional recommendations and classroom performance data).
+• qualitative (professional recommendations and classroom performance data)

 The Texas State Plan for the Education of Gifted/Talented Students requires a minimum of three measures to determine whether a student needs gifted/talented services.
 In accordance with state guidelines and in striving to be an exemplary gifted program, Alvin ISD identifies students based on criterion and norm referenced testing, intellectual assessments, and teacher recommendations.